 Chopped jalapeño adds the perfect amount of kick to this delicious cornbread muffin recipe!
 Paired with the subtle sweetness of honey and brown sugar, these easy cornbread muffins are a wonderful snack and side dish.

 It’s been approximately 24 hours since my last cornbread muffin.
 My stomach is craving.
 My day seems incomplete.
 It’s the scattered jalapeños.
 And the honey and melty butter.
 The sweet ‘n spicy.
 It’s all so good.

 Fellow bakers, you’re going to be obsessed with these cornbread muffins too!

 How to Make Cornbread Muffins

 I recently shared my favorite cornbread recipe.
-It’s tender, buttery, and– the best part of all– it’s NOT dry.
+It’s tender, buttery, and—the best part of all—it’s NOT dry.
 It’s supremely versatile, too.
 Bake the cornbread in a skillet, add blueberries, cheese, dried cranberries, walnuts, bacon, anything!
 You can even bake it directly on top of chili like I do in my cornbread chili casserole.
 It’s a quick, easy, and satisfying side dish and these savory muffins are no different.

 Let’s review some power ingredients: